The Botanic Gardens at Tamborine Mountain were established in 1983 as an initiative of the Tamborine Mountain Garden Club

 Guides can be arranged for tours at a nominal charge.
 Contact Gardens Manager

-Maps – available at the Gardens or download HERE – show visitors the layout and the various paths and walkways throughout the Gardens.
+Maps, available from containers in the pavilion and near the stone bridge, show visitors the layout and the various paths and walkways throughout the Gardens.